zbuchh/prefix-calculator/devlog.md

 # Session Goals
 - I need to implement the eval-loop.
-- Display results with history ID.
+- I have to display results with history ID.
-- Handle errors gracefully.
+- I also need to handle errors gracefully.
 - Commit after testing interactive and batch modes.

 # October 22, 2025 – 7:00 PM